mathefuchs/al-for-sat-solver-benchmarking-data/README.md

 ## Setup

 * Clone this repository and the code repository in the same directory.
+* Initialize submodules with `git submodule update --init --recursive`.
-* Further setup steps included in the code repository's read-me.
+* Further setup steps included in the [code repository's read-me](https://github.com/mathefuchs/al-for-sat-solver-benchmarking).